 - Make the first stitch on the left side, entering the owl through the body, just under the eye (fig. 18), and exiting out just behind the top of the eye (fig. 19).
 Return to the starting point by threading needle through the point where you just came out, exiting back down to the tip of the beak (fig. 20).

 - Continue in this manner up the left side of the beak, following the same line of sts up the centre (fig. 21).
 Then repeat for the right side (fig. 22), and, finally, the centre (fig. 23 and 24).
-OPTIONAL: after finishing the beak, I like to secure the middle of the eyes together with a small length of D (see fig. 24).
+OPTIONAL: after finishing the beak, I like to secure the inner-middle of the eye pieces together with a small length of D (see fig. 24).

 Attaching the wings:

-- With RS of wings facing and the cast on edge facing downwards in a “U” shape, pin wings in place along the top of the g-st chest section.
+- With RS of wings facing and the cast on edge facing downwards in a “U” shape, position and pin wings along the top of the g-st chest section.

 - Whipstitch in place along the top edge only, leaving the wings free to be raised up and down.